garimac12/project_acai/README.md

 This detailed analysis on data science salaries provides a good overview on salaries distribution across various variables.

-Key highlights:
+Key Highlights:

 a) US contributes to the major portion of the data science jobs

-b) Data science jobs have doubled since year 2020 to now
+b) Data science jobs have remained stable in 2020 and 2021 but there is a substantial growth in salaries for year 2022 and 2023.

-c) Companies located in Israel (IL) are paying highest salaries followed by companies located in Puerto Rico(PR) and then United States(US)
+c) Although US has the most number of jobs, companies located in Israel (IL) are paying highest salaries followed by companies located in Puerto Rico(PR) and then United States(US)

-d) Most employees working in data science jobs are working as full time employees and at the senior level experience
+d) Most employees working in data science jobs are working as full time employees.

 e) Medium size companies provide most jobs and highest median salaries